Coro Commonwealth Civilian Coronavirus Corps (C5)

 There is a very distinct anxiety that bubbles up at the start of every new school year.
 With the world as we know it shifting to accommodate living during a pandemic, the worry has undoubtedly magnified.
 From the uncertainty of being in-person, the struggles that come...read more

 One busy training day in our C5 training we were given an assignment by our supervisor, Sarah.
 The assignment was for us to choose a podcast from the Harvard T.H Chan School of Public Health Covid-19 Mental Health forum series, and make a short presentation on what...read more

 Get to Know Us

 As a mother of two, making a change in her community is personal to Briana.
 The existing education and healthcare inequities have a direct impact on her children.
 She hopes to be an advocate for change to ensure that her children and future generations have the opportunity to get the quality education and healthcare services that they deserve.
 In order to make a change, she hopes to work closely with the social determinants of health that create systemic barriers and inequities.
+As this program comes to an end, Briana will join A+ Schools team as a Family Care Coordinator helping families to overcome barriers and enabling their children to get the quality education they deserve.
 With this hands-on experience, Briana hopes to pursue her goal of opening a home health agency focused on Human Centered Design.